 Necropolis is a lot smaller than Persepolis, and is visited pretty fast.
 You’ll also find next to the tombs a tower made of stones, which is 2400 years old, Ka Ba Ye Zartosht.

-- Entrance fee to get in Persepolis only : 200000 rials (a little more than 5$).
-Entrance fee to get in Necropolis only : 200000 rials as well.
+Entrance fee to get in Persepolis only, without a guide : 200000 rials (a little more than 5$).
+Entrance fee to get in Necropolis only, without a guide : 200000 rials as well.

 - It took one hour in a van to go to Persepolis from Shiraz.
 Once you’re there, you need to know that backpacks are not allowed in the site.
 You have to leave your backpack at the ticket office lockers.
 The less you have, the better.